Whistleblowing Policy: Guide for Employers

 Section L: Glossary

-Confidentiality: The principle of keeping the identity of the whistleblower and the details of their report private and only disclosing them when absolutely necessary and with the whistleblower’s consent.
+Confidentiality The principle of keeping the identity of the whistleblower and the details of their report private, disclosing them only when absolutely necessary and with the whistleblower’s consent.

-Support Services: Assistance provided to whistleblowers, such as counselling, legal advice, and employee assistance programs, to help them through the reporting process and any subsequent challenges.
+Support Services Assistance provided to whistleblowers, such as counselling, legal advice, and employee assistance programmes, to help them through the reporting process and any subsequent challenges.

 Section M: Additional Resources